-No matter how many patients you have, there will be a transition period- that’s why it’s important to make some important decisions before green lighting your conversion to an EHR.
+However, no matter how many patients you have, there will be a transition period.
+It’s important to consider all factors before green-lighting your conversion to an EHR.

 Here are a few questions posed in Migrating from Paper to EHRs in Physician Practices that any private practice should consider before committing to go digital with an EHR and digital patient files:

 - What historical patient information should be available for patient visits during and after the transition?

 - What are the best methods of converting your patient files to an EHR?

 - What is the best way to ensure that the converted data and information is of sufficient quality?

 - How long should the paper record be available after the conversion?